 "We're trying bring back the character and fill back that name," he said.
 In 2019 and earlier this year, two other groups proposed new uses for the site, one as a sports bar, the other as a marijuana shop; both faded away.

 Sokol is part of a City Realty-associated venture that has been buying up dives and other bars in the Boston area for the past three years.

-In another hearing, Jon Aieta, attorney for longtime Back Bay landlord Charles Talanian, said his client wants to buy the liquor license for Marliave and would then hire an operator to re-open the former Lir space - part of a row of Boylston Street bars that closed in quick succession in the spring of 2020 due to Covid-19.
+In another hearing, Jon Aieta, attorney for longtime Back Bay landlord Charles Talanian, said his client wants to buy the liquor license for Marliave and then hire an operator to re-open the former Lir space - part of a row of Boylston Street bars that closed in quick succession in the spring of 2020 due to Covid-19.

 Aieta said Talanian really wants to re-open the space, but has been unable to find a potential client willing to pay the high cost of acquiring a liquor license on their own - in a city where he said license prices have rebounded since last year and are now more expensive than ever - close to $500,000.
 Instead, Talanian would invest in the license purchase and then hire a bar/restaurant operator to "manage" the Lir space under that license.

 Aieta said Talanian would not be making or allowing any major changes in the space.
-As with Jacob Wirth, he said the public need is proved by its history - 40 years with a liquor license, as Lir and, before that, a Chinese restaurant.
+As with Jacob Wirth, he said the public need is proved by its history - 40 years with a liquor license, most recently as Lir and, before that, a Chinese restaurant.

-Also like Jacob Wirth, Marliave has a long history - it first opened i n1885, when French immigrant Henry Marliave opened a restaurant on Bosworth Street.
+Also like Jacob Wirth, Marliave has a long history - it first opened in 1885, when French immigrant Henry Marliave opened a restaurant on Bosworth Street.